openedx/wg-frontend/README.md

 # Join us

 Teach us a little about what's important to you.
-Create an Issue in this repository introducing yourself, and answer these questions:
+Create an Issue in this repository introducing yourself and answer these questions:

 1. What's your background with Open edX?
 2. What are your biggest Open edX frontend concerns today?